Transpersonal Psychology: A Problem that’s Inseparable from Its Promise

 A Symbol for Pluto

 We are closing in on the exact degree that defines the Pluto Return in the USA’s chart; that is, the degree from whence Pluto began its 248 year cycle.
 Yet, what we are witnessing now is only the beginning of the end, along with the demand for, and opportunities with the help of Pluto to bring forth positive changes in the USA across multiple social, governmental, and economic levels of the country.
-Soon enough the country will enter a period of a new beginning (2023 – 2024), as I, optimistically, believe, after a period of significant trials and tribulations—greater stability, and a better, more egalitarian way of life in the United States will eventually take hold based on Pluto entering the sign of Aquarius.
+Soon enough the country will enter a period of a new beginning (2023 – 2024), as I, optimistically, believe, after a period of significant trials and tribulations—longterm, greater stability, and a better, more egalitarian way of life in the United States will eventually take hold based on Pluto entering the sign of Aquarius.

 A Black Lives Matter Rally

 The United States has not fully lived up to its promise as a beacon of light for the world.
 Pluto symbolizes profound and unfathomable energies and abilities.
 Having the natal placement of Pluto in the second house (i.e., house of resources and values) of the USA’s (Sibly) chart supports the belief that when one is given much, much will be required (Luke 12:48).
-Having failed to live up to the standards the nation proclaimed it stands for, Pluto is revealing to the country and to the world, the USA’s toxic underbelly, and its disease foundation.
+Having failed to live up to the standards the nation proclaimed it stands for, Pluto is revealing to the country and to the world its shadow side, the USA’s toxic underbelly, and its disease foundation.
 One aspect of this toxic underbelly is also known as “America’s original sin,” namely, the nation’s mistreatment of people of color; specifically, the United States’ government mistreatment of native people, going back to the periods when it was an active participant in the near genocide of native people, resulting in reducing many of the remaining Indigenous people to living on reservations—and its mistreatment of black people, namely its widespread acceptance and promotion of black slavery.
 These are examples of racism and white supremacy.

 As it closes in on the degree that marks its Pluto Return in Capricorn, Pluto is making it known (to those who understand its nature and purpose) that it is not pleased with all that it “sees.”